Writing is the gun, I only have to aim

 - Evil Sounds Deep: Downplayed.
 In the English concept album, whenever L and Light duet, L usually sings a higher harmony to Light.
 The Japanese and Korean stage versions though have Light on the higher harmonies with L underneath him.

 - Face Death with Dignity: When he's forced to commit suicide, L keeps a straight face during it all and tells Light that he hasn't won.

-- Gratuitous English: In both the Japanese and Korean versions, the lines "I'm ready, yes I'm ready" in "Ready for Love" are sung in English.
+- In both the Japanese and Korean versions, the lines "I'm ready, yes I'm ready" in "Ready for Love" are sung in English.